dabeaz/curio/docs/reference.rst

 Tasks interact with the kernel by making system calls.
 These functions may only be used inside coroutines.

-.. function:: await new_task(coro)
+.. function:: await new_task(coro [, daemon=False])

-   Create a new task.  ``coro`` is a newly called coroutine.
+   Create a new task.  *coro* is a newly called coroutine.
 Does not return to the caller until the new task has been scheduled and executed for at least one cycle.
 Returns a :class:`Task` instance as a result.
+The *daemon* option, if supplied, creates the new task without a parent.
+The task will run indefinitely in the background.
+Note: The kernel only runs as long as there are non-daemonic tasks to execute.

 .. function:: await sleep(seconds)

    Sleep for a specified number of seconds.
+If the number of seconds is 0, the kernel merely switches to the next task (if any).

 Tasks
 -----